 Leanna Primiani2020 Virginia B. Toulmin Foundation Orchestral Commission Recipient

-Leanna Primiani’s League commission, Neither man nor money validate my worth, was premiered by ROCO (Houston, TX) on February 22, 2022.
+Leanna Primiani’s League commission, Neither man nor money validate my worth, was premiered by ROCO (Houston, TX) and conductor Sarah Hicks on February 26, 2022.

 Leanna Primiani is an award-winning composer who aims to bring together the collective experiences of the many for greater understanding.
 Her music asks listeners to consider deep issues and ideas related to the female experience, as she believes that connection and thoughtful participation can catalyze powerful change.
 Leanna writes music that changes how listeners see themselves and the world around them.
 Using electronics as well as orchestral instrumentation, she explores the limits of musical form, sound, and time.